KxSystems/docs/docs/kb/timezones.md

 }
 ```

-(note: above java code creates times between years 1900 and 2100, and can be edited for different date periods).
+(note: above Java code creates times between years 1900 and 2100, and can be edited for different date periods).
 Import into kdb+ and save to a binary file using

 ```q